aleciavogel/alecia.ca/plugins/gatsby-plugin-social-banners/README.md

 ## Initial configuration

 Since this package is currently unpublished, you will need to copy this directory's files into your own gatsby site's `/plugins` directory.
+Then, run `yarn` from within the directory to install its dependencies.

 Add it to your `gatsby-plugin-mdx` plugins in the `gatsby-config.js` file, like so: